Kiss of the Spider Woman (2025 film): Release

 Kiss of the Spider Woman was released in the United States on October 10, 2025.
 It had its world premiere at the Sundance Film Festival on January 26, 2025, marking Condon's first film premiere at the festival since Gods and Monsters (1998), and received a standing ovation from the audience, which reportedly left Lopez in tears.
 It later held additional screenings at the festival, with all showings of the film being sold-out in advance of the premiere.

-In February 2025, AGC Studios boarded onto the film to handle international sales to buyers at the 2025 European Film Market, while William Morris Endeavor and CAA Media Finance will handle U.S. sales.
+In February 2025, AGC Studios boarded onto the film to handle international sales to buyers at the 2025 European Film Market, while William Morris Endeavor and CAA Media Finance handled U.S. sales.
 In March 2025, Lionsgate, Roadside Attractions and LD Entertainment were reportedly in final talks to acquire North American distribution rights to the film; the deal closed not long after, with Mickey Liddell joining the executive producing team, alongside plans for a wide theatrical awards season release sometime in fall that year.
 Searchlight Pictures and Mubi also expressed interest in the rights a month prior to Lionsgate's purchase.
-It held its international premiere as the closing night film of the 78th Locarno Film Festival on August 16, 2025, and will hold its Canadian premiere as the closing night film of the 2025 Atlantic International Film Festival on September 17, 2025.
+It held its international premiere as the closing night film of the 78th Locarno Film Festival on August 16, 2025, and held its Canadian premiere as the closing night film of the 2025 Atlantic International Film Festival on September 17, 2025.
+In late March 2026, it was announced by distributor Sony Pictures UK that the film will be released in the United Kingdom on April 17th, 2026.